yussan/docker-nodejs-boilerplate/README.md

 docker-compose up
 ```

-If you have quetions or feedback on thi repo, please tell to me [Twitter @xyussanx](https://twitter.com/xyussanx)
+If you have quetions or feedback on this repo, please tell to me [Twitter @xyussanx](https://twitter.com/xyussanx)